BestTimesToVisit.com Logo

 packing

 Pack light, but smart!
-Think breathable fabrics for the desert heat, and definitely bring a scarf or pashmina.
-It's your best friend for sun protection, dust storms, and even a bit of modesty when visiting villages.
+Think breathable fabrics like linen and cotton for the desert heat.
+Don't forget a scarf or pashmina – it's a lifesaver for sun protection, dust storms, and dressing modestly when visiting villages.
 A headlamp is also surprisingly useful for navigating your riad or campsite after dark.

 money